Best travel time Tayrona National Park

 Home 9 Category: Travel Guide-Tayrona-National-Park ( Page 2 )

-Stay in or outside Tayrona National Park?
+Stay inside or outside the Tayrona National Park?

 There are a lot of accommodations in and around Tayrona national park.
 Whether you should stay in the park or outside, depends very much on what you want to do and what your budget is.
 Accommodations (and food and drink) inside the park are usually very basic and a lot more expensive than (just) outside the park, while from a hotel or hostel just outside the park you can still be in the park in 5 minutes.